Admissions guide Admissions Updated 21 Mar 2026 4 min read

 Catchment areas, without the false certainty

-Understand what catchment means, what it does not mean, and how parents should use catchment rules while shortlisting grammar schools.
+Understand what catchment means, what it does not mean, and how grammar school catchment rules interact with score, distance, priority areas and offers.

 Quick answer